-Traine (Flease Frinc)

 Signature:

 Date

 Parent or Guardian:

-l) Anyone 17 years of age or under, a parent or legal guardian must also sign this agreemer 2) Anyone in third grade or younger must have a parent or legal guardian sitting with him/her the computer at all times.
+1) Anyone 17 years of age or under, a parent or legal guardian must also sign this agreement 2) Anyone in third grade or younger must have a parent or legal guardian sitting with him/her at the computer at all times.

-As a parent or legal guardian of the above named person, I have read the Phelps Community Memorial Library Acceptable Use Policy.
+As a parent or legal guardian of the above named person, I have read the Phelps Library Acceptable Use Policy.
 I agree to accept full responsibility for the conduct of the above named person.
 I give permission to the library for my child to use the computers with the understanding that I will be notified should the above named person violate any of the policies.

 Parent or Legal Guardian's Name (Please print)

 Parent or Legal Guardian's Signature

 Date

 Revised August 2005, April 2010, April 2011, 4/2015.